Prepare a Red Hat-based virtual machine for Azure

 sudo echo "Allow only Azure datasource, disable fetching network setting via IMDS" sudo cat > /etc/cloud/cloud.cfg.d/91-azure_datasource.cfg <<EOF datasource_list: [ Azure ] datasource: Azure: apply_network_config: False EOF

-- If configured, remove existing swapfile:
+If configured, remove the existing swap file:

 if [[ -f /mnt/resource/swapfile ]]; then echo "Removing swapfile" #RHEL uses a swapfile by default swapoff /mnt/resource/swapfile rm /mnt/resource/swapfile -f fi

-sudo echo "Add console log file" sudo cat >> /etc/cloud/cloud.cfg.d/05_logging.cfg <<EOF # This tells cloud-init to redirect its stdout and stderr to # 'tee -a /var/log/cloud-init-output.log' so the user can see output # there without needing to look on the console. output: {all: '| tee -a /var/log/cloud-init-output.log'} EOF
+logging:sudo echo "Add console log file" sudo cat >> /etc/cloud/cloud.cfg.d/05_logging.cfg <<EOF # This tells cloud-init to redirect its stdout and stderr to # 'tee -a /var/log/cloud-init-output.log' so the user can see output # there without needing to look on the console. output: {all: '| tee -a /var/log/cloud-init-output.log'} EOF

-Previously, the Azure Linux Agent was used to automatically configure swap space by using the local resource disk that is attached to the virtual machine after the virtual machine is provisioned on Azure.
-However this is now handled by cloud-init, you must not use the Linux Agent to format the resource disk create the swap file, modify the following parameters in
+Previously, the Azure Linux agent was used to automatically configure swap space by using the local resource disk that's attached to the VM after the VM is provisioned on Azure.
+This action is now handled by

 appropriately:ResourceDisk.Format=n ResourceDisk.EnableSwap=n

-sudo echo 'DefaultEnvironment="CLOUD_CFG=/etc/cloud/cloud.cfg.d/00-azure-swap.cfg"' >> /etc/systemd/system.conf sudo cat > /etc/cloud/cloud.cfg.d/00-azure-swap.cfg << EOF #cloud-config # Generated by Azure cloud image build disk_setup: ephemeral0: table_type: mbr layout: [66, [33, 82]] overwrite: True fs_setup: - device: ephemeral0.1 filesystem: ext4 - device: ephemeral0.2 filesystem: swap mounts: - ["ephemeral0.1", "/mnt/resource"] - ["ephemeral0.2", "none", "swap", "sw,nofail,x-systemd.requires=cloud-init.service,x-systemd.device-timeout=2", "0", "0"] EOF
+directive baked into the image that does this step every time the VM is created.sudo echo 'DefaultEnvironment="CLOUD_CFG=/etc/cloud/cloud.cfg.d/00-azure-swap.cfg"' >> /etc/systemd/system.conf sudo cat > /etc/cloud/cloud.cfg.d/00-azure-swap.cfg << EOF #cloud-config # Generated by Azure cloud image build disk_setup: ephemeral0: table_type: mbr layout: [66, [33, 82]] overwrite: True fs_setup: - device: ephemeral0.1 filesystem: ext4 - device: ephemeral0.2 filesystem: swap mounts: - ["ephemeral0.1", "/mnt/resource"] - ["ephemeral0.2", "none", "swap", "sw,nofail,x-systemd.requires=cloud-init.service,x-systemd.device-timeout=2", "0", "0"] EOF

 If you want to unregister the subscription, run the following command: